(1x03) Nadir of the Darklight: Part 2, Episode 2

 While on the campaign trail with the Chalman army on their quest to vanquish the Orcs across the mountains to the west in the land called Sphidia, reluctant conscripted soldier John meets a camp follower, a prostitute who solicits the soldiers in their camps, named Tamara.
 He declines her services, but she takes a liking to him and frequently comes to visit him anyway, finding him honorable and pleasant company, even as he is visibly uncomfortable with her visits at first.
 In time a strange sort of friendship develops between them.
 Since his conscription John has suffered from nightmares about fighting wars he has only read about from times before his birth, as well as battles in fantastical dream-scenarios.
 Tamara claims that dreams are fragments of memories from our past lives, a notion that John finds quaint and amusing.

-Tamara routinely disappears with the other camp followers whenever the army breaks camp, as usual.
+Tamara routinely disappears with the other camp followers whenever the army breaks camp.
 But after a major battle that wipes out all the rest of John's unit, she appears out of nowhere on the battlefield, and employs powerful magic to save his life; yet somehow without harming any of the orcish enemy.
 Rather than her usual modest-though-alluring garb, she appears wearing robes befitting the ivory-tower wizards who command the Chalman army; but rather than the Chalman insignia, she bears the symbol of a seven-pointed star composed of overlapping curved chevrons somewhat resembling a flower.
 And unlike the Chalman wizards, whose magic seems to be cast largely through a complex series of hand gestures, she seems able to summon spells to hand much more quickly using verbal commands—in a language utterly foreign to Sphidia so far as John can discern, but which would sound to a linguist of contemporary Earth like something derived from a reconstruction of the Proto-Indo-European language.
 After subduing the orcish attackers, she then guides John, dumbfounded and stunned, off the battlefield and into the nearest wilderness, where the rest of the Chalman army will not soon find them.